-Kampala is Uganda’s Capital city situated in Central Uganda just 40km from Entebbe International airport (Uganda’s national airport) and probably the first-place tourists set foot on a Uganda safari.
+Kampala is Uganda’s Capital city situated in Central Uganda just 40km from Entebbe International airport (Uganda’s national airport) and probably one of the first places tourists set foot on a Uganda safari or a 1 day Kampala city tour.
 Just like Uganda is christened the Pearl of Africa, Kampala is the only city in the country where one can have a taste of what is the other parts of the country.
 The city has a lot to see ranging from architectural, artefact centers, art centers, entertainment points, religious sites, restaurants with a local cuisine to a colorful night life that can be toured on a one-day Kampala city tour.

-Some of the best places for a one-day Kampala City Tour
+Some of the best places for 1-day Kampala City Tour

 The Uganda Museum displays and exhibits ethnological, natural-historical and traditional culture life collections of all Uganda’s cultural heritage.
 The Uganda Museum was founded in 1908 in Kampala to exhibit the cultures and traditions in Uganda after Governor George Wilson called for “all articles of interest” on Uganda to be procured.
 The Museum is 4.3km from the city center about 14 min drive a long Nakasero road on a non-busy day.
 Among the things one can see on a Uganda tour to the Uganda Museum include playable music instruments, traditional life weaponry, hunting equipment’s and archaeology.
 What you see here is much ore than any history learnt in a class room.

 The only Bahai Temple in Africa